MRChemSoft/mrchem/python/mrchem/input_parser/docs/user_ref.rst

     **Predicates**
       - ``1.0e-10 < value < 1.0``

    :guess_type: Type of initial guess for response. ``none`` will start from a zero guess for the response functions. ``chk`` restarts a previous calculation which was dumped using the ``write_checkpoint`` keyword. ``mw`` will start from final orbitals in a previous calculation written using the ``write_orbitals`` keyword.
-The orbitals will be re-projected into the new computational setup.
+The orbitals will be re-projected into the new computational setup. ``cube`` will start from orbitals saved in cubefiles from external calculations.

     **Type** ``str``